 16. What should I do if I have a complaint about my child's SEN support?
-Complaints Policy
+Link complaints procedure.

 Complaints about SEN provision in our school should be carried out as per the complaints procedure.

 17. What support is available for me and my family?